 In the case of surgical treatment, continued hair loss will cause gaps to form between the transplanted area and the receding natural hair in the area.
 The use of medications will help delay the need for additional surgery.
 The hair loss process can also affect the donor hair, that is, it can cause thinning of the transplanted hair over the course of 10-30 years.
 The medical therapies will help protect your investment in the transplanted hair.
-Schedule a free consultation with Dr. Harris today to learn more.
+Schedule a consultation with Dr. Harris today to learn more.

 Available only by prescription the medication is for men and is orally administered.

 Call the clinic, 303-694-9371, to order a 3-month, 6-month or 12 month supply.
 We will charge your credit card and ship the medication directly to your home or, if you prefer, you can pick up your order directly at our clinic.

 For an in-depth overview of this topic, please visit our finasteride page.